AndyMokk/My-Projects/capstone project/README.md

-Below is a sample **README.md** that you can include in your GitHub repository.
-It explains the project’s purpose, how it’s structured, and how to run and use the files.
-Feel free to customize any part of this document to fit your needs.

----

 # Sudoku Solver and Generator with Multiple Algorithms

 This repository contains a Sudoku solver and generator project written in Python.
 The codebase explores multiple algorithms—both traditional and AI-inspired—for generating and solving Sudoku puzzles of varying sizes (4×4, 9×9, 16×16).
 It also provides a GUI for interactive usage.